READY TO TEST DRIVE AN MG ZS EV?

 A. The MG ZS EV can be charged at any UK charging station, if there is a compatible connector and as long as you have an account with the charge point provider.
 There are some public charging stations owned by specific manufacturers; these can only be used by vehicles from that manufacturer.

-A. Yes, MG ZS EV comes equipped with a 13A charger with domestic plug and type 2 connector for the vehicle connection.
+A. MG ZS comes equipped with a 13A domestic 3-pin charger with Type 2 connector for vehicle connection.
+If you wish, you can also purchase a 32A Type 2-to-Type 2 charge lead.

 A. MG ZS EV supports both Type 2 connector (for slow and fast charging) and CCS connector (for rapid charging).